StarAtNyte/DravidianMLFDetector/README.md

-# Dravidian Multi-Lingual Fake Text Detection
+# Dravidian Multi-Lingual AI-generated Reviews Detection

-A deep learning model for detecting AI-generated text in Dravidian languages using cultural, syntactic, and semantic analysis.
+A deep learning model for detecting AI-generated product reviews in Dravidian languages using cultural, syntactic, and semantic analysis.
 The model employs a multi-modal architecture combining Indic-BERT with specialized encoders for comprehensive text analysis.

 ## Features